satyakibasu/interface_webapp/README.md

 1. Changed the font "arial" to "Arial".
 There was a compability issue using python 3.9
 2. Replace the "protocol" with "data_entity".
 This will now store data entities being transferred in the interface
 3. Updated the default_mapping.json with the above
+4. Changed the app.py file to include a random number for the images.
+This does not take the image from browser cache now.
+5. Included a new file 'fileintegrity' to check if an existing image is there in the directory based on a sha256 check

 V9.0
 ----